solo-io/gloo/docs/introduction/concepts.md

       name: my-upstream
 ```

 Note that `domains` is empty (not specified).
-That means this virtual host will act as the default virtual host, matching
+That means this virtual service will act as the default virtual service, matching
 all domains.